kvarak/dnd/docs/_Classes/professional.md

 ***Fire Form***.
 The torchling can move through a space as narrow as 1-inch wide.
 In addition, it can enter a hostile creature's space and stop there.
 The first time it enters a creature's space on a turn, that creature takes 2d6 fire damage.

 ***Illumination***.
-The torchling sheds bright light in a 15-foot radius and dim light in an additional 15 ft.
+The torchling sheds bright light in a 15 ft radius and dim light in an additional 15 ft.

 ***Water Susceptibility***.
 For every 5 ft. the torchling moves in water, or for every gallon of water splashed on it, it takes 1 cold damage.